Sven Otto Littorin: Reforms

-As Sweden's Minister for Employment, Littorin was in charge of USD 12bn of the government budget; the second largest part of public spending, covering areas such as the unemployment insurance system, active labor market programs, and nine government agencies, including the Swedish Public Employment Service, the Work Environment Authority, and the Labor Court.
+As Sweden's Minister for Employment, Littorin was in charge of US$12bn of the government budget; the second largest part of public spending, covering areas such as the unemployment insurance system, active labor market programs, and nine government agencies, including the Swedish Public Employment Service, the Work Environment Authority, and the Labor Court.

 Littorin was in charge of some of the major policy reforms introduced during the first government of Prime Minister Fredrik Reinfeldt.
 These reforms included a major overhaul of the unemployment insurance system and a complete renovation of the Public Employment Service, introducing new instructions, a new board of directors, a new management team, a new structure and organization, new targets and incentives, as well as opening up for private competition.
 He has the current record of having answered the highest number of questions in Parliament - 337 - during one single term.
 As a Minister, he gave over 4.000 interviews, and made numerous public appearances domestically and internationally; among others for the Organisation for Economic Co-operation and Development, International Monetary Fund, and World Economic Forum.

-During the Swedish Presidency of the European Union in autumn 2009, Littorin was also President of the European Council of Ministers, in its Epsco formation (Ministers for Employment, Social Policy, Health, and Consumer Affairs).
-As such, he oversaw European Union response to labor market effects caused by the financial crisis of 2008-2009.
+During the Swedish presidency of the European Union in autumn 2009, Littorin was also President of the European Council of Ministers, in its Epsco formation (Ministers for Employment, Social Policy, Health, and Consumer Affairs).
+As such, he oversaw European Union response to labor market effects caused by the 2008 financial crisis.
 Littorin was also member of the Swedish Government's Globalization Council.

 Resignation

 On 7 July 2010, Littorin announced his immediate resignation.
 He had the day before been confronted by a reporter for the Swedish newspaper Aftonbladet whether it was true that he had purchased sex.
 Littorin denied the allegations, but nevertheless resigned from the government.
 The official reason that he stated was the "harshness" of the media against him and his children, as well as "for private reasons", following divorce and a custody battle over his children.

-Since 2013, he is married to Therése Evling.
+Personal life

+Littorin divorced from his first wife and has children from this marriage.
+He married Therése Evling in 2013.